Emergency Management Faculty

 In addition to the "standard" certification courses for professional Emergency Managers in the USA, Judd is a graduate of the Joint Forces Staff College Homeland Security Planner program and the DeBecker Advanced Threat Assessment and Management Academy.
 Judd holds a Management Certificate from the Carlson School of Management; a BA in US History from the University of Minnesota, and a Masters of Art in Security Studies (Homeland Defense and Security) from the Naval Postgraduate School, where his Thesis - "No Failure of Imagination: Examining the Foundational Flaws In America's Homeland Security Enterprise" was selected as a finalist for Outstanding Thesis in 2011.

-David Jackson, Lead Critical Infrastructure Protection Planner
+Lead Critical Infrastructure Protection Planner

-Location: Texas Dept of Public Safety, Intelligence and Counterterrorism Division
+Office: Texas Dept of Public Safety, Intelligence and Counterterrorism Division

 David Jackson brings seventeen years of experience in the field of emergency management and homeland security to the classroom.
 The practical experience that Mr. Jackson shares with the class spans many programmatic areas within the emergency management discipline.